newworldstrategiesai/m10dj/EMAIL_OPEN_TRACKING_SETUP.md

 ### Step 1: Configure Resend Webhook

+**Note:** You may already have a Resend webhook configured for `email.received` events.
+This is a separate webhook for tracking email opens.

 1. Go to [Resend Dashboard](https://resend.com/dashboard)
 2. Navigate to **Webhooks** → **Add Webhook**
 3. Configure the webhook: